Institut polytechnique des sciences avancées: Research activities

 In 2011, IPSA features three research laboratories: 3D computer graphics and calculation, mechatronics, and fluid mechanics applied to aerodynamics.

 The laboratory of 3D computer graphics and calculation investigates new algorithms to solve problems of processing and analysis of signals and images.
 An agreement of partnership with the laboratoire des signaux et systèmes (L2S) (signals and systems laboratory), a laboratory of CNRS based at Supélec, was signed in 2010.

 In 2006, IPS'action association launched the UNIV'air challenge in order to present students with research projects in partnership with the Association Aéronautique et Astronautique de France and other universities such as SUPAERO or EPF.

 In 2008, a UAVs project named "Hélitronix" and realized by students and researchers of the mechatronics laboratory was selected during the Minidrone challenge funded by DGA and organized by ONERA.
 The same laboratory works on the "Perseus project" which consists of the development of rockets for CNES, in partnership with the AéroIPSAstudent association.

 Moreover, IPSA participates in the cluster ASTech Paris Région.
 It contributes to its development in many sectors: aircraft engine, onboard energy, aircraft design, material, training and research, and maintenance.

 In November 2011, the laboratory of fluid mechanics applied to aerodynamics adopted a new calculation tool allowing for the commissioning of a digital wind tunnel by the end of 2011.

 A team from the university has received the 2011 GIFAS award for the student aerospace challenge.

-Notable students

-The College counts among its students the French synchronized swimmers Charlotte and Laura Tremble (class of 2025).